Let's Talk About Obesity

 Yes, nutrition and exercise matter, but with every passing year, researchers are uncovering more and more possible contributing factors, from lack of sleep to various popular medications to gut bacteria, and even childhood ear infections.

 And while society as a whole seems to have no problem poking fun at those with obesity via memes and jokes, the truth is that obesity is now the norm in our country.
-According to new research published in the New England Journal of Medicine, 40% of the U.S. population is currently living with obesity and that number is projected to rise to nearly half of the American population by the year 2030.
+According to the most recent numbers from the Centers for Disease Control and Prevention (CDC), 42.4% of the U.S. population is currently living with obesity, and that number is projected to rise to nearly half of the American population by the year 2030, per research from The New England Journal of Medicine.
 Contributing to eight of the 10 leading causes of death in the U.S., obesity is a public health epidemic—and there's nothing funny about that.

 What Causes Obesity in the First Place?